*UPDATED ON MAY 26

 We know that Coronavirus, or COVID-19, has impacted military families in many ways.
-On Friday, March 13 the DoD issued the announcement that they would temporarily suspend PCS moves and official travel for all service members until May 11.
-This caused a lot of confusion about what type of travel was still permitted and what it meant for dependents.
+On Friday, March 13 the DoD issued an announcement temporarily suspending PCS moves and official travel for all service members.

-Essentially, the DoD has placed a stop order on all PCS moves for the next 60 days (until May 11).
 Obviously, this creates a variety of problems and financial concerns for military families.
-There are exceptions in place for mission-essential travel, humanitarian concerns, and hardship conditions.
+Please remember that there are policy exceptions and waivers in place for mission-essential travel, humanitarian concerns, and hardship conditions.
 Individuals seeking specific answers or assistance should go through their chain of command and follow the guidance of their supervisors.
 Many situations are being resolved on a case-by-case basis.

 PCSgrades wants to support all military families who are dealing with an especially confusing PCS move due to Coronavirus announcements.
 We understand this is frustrating.
 We are still your trusted source of useful information for military families.
 We will update this post regularly with official resources as the DoD announces additional information or restrictions.